 That perfect, almost boyish face lay sideways on the pillow and winced as things were done, she was so responsive to even the slightest touch.

 What he also discovered was that once she’d had a fair degree of pleasure, she placed a gentle hand on him and that was the signal that she was going to deliver her package – and what a package it was, no holds barred.
-He just gazed down at her work which was relentless, never frenetic, never ceasing, even when it was all over her.
-She just kept going until he realized he had to put his hand on her as the signal for the third act.
+He just gazed down at her relentless work which was never frenetic, never she just kept going until he realized he had to do some of the work too in the third act.